 - An Azure Active Directory group with your users assigned as group members.

 - Enable Azure MFA for all your users.
 For more information about how to do that, see How to require two-step verification for a user.

 The following setting also applies to the Windows Virtual Desktop web client.

 Create a Conditional Access policy

-This section will show you how to create a Conditional Access policy that requires multi-factor authentication when connecting to Windows Virtual Desktop.
+Here's how to create a Conditional Access policy that requires multi-factor authentication when connecting to Windows Virtual Desktop:

 Sign in to the Azure portal as a global administrator, security administrator, or Conditional Access administrator.